rkalendar/kMerTools/README.md

 ## Features

 - **FASTA and plain-text input** — supports standard `.fasta` / `.fa` files (header lines starting with `>` are skipped) as well as raw text files containing only the sequence
+- **Directory input** — when a directory path is given instead of a file, every file inside is processed independently and a separate report is generated for each one
+- **Automatic output naming** — the output file argument is optional; when omitted, the output path is derived from the input file name by replacing its extension with `.out` (e.g. `seq.fasta` → `seq.out`)
 - **IUPAC nucleotide support** — the input sequence is normalized through `dna.DNA()`, which maps extended IUPAC codes (B, D, H, K, M, R, S, V, W, Y) and modified-base aliases (dA, dC, dG, dT coded as E, F, J, L) to their standard lowercase equivalents; U is treated as T
 - **Reverse complement counting** — k-mers found on the complementary strand contribute to the frequency of already observed forward-strand k-mers; complement mapping covers the full IUPAC alphabet (e.g. R↔Y, K↔M, B↔V, D↔H)
 - **Ambiguity filtering** — windows containing any non-ACGT character (e.g. N) are excluded from the k-mer count